Phoebe Snow: Career

 It was at The Bitter End club in 1972 that Denny Cordell, co-owner (with Leon Russell) of Shelter Records, was so taken by the singer that he signed her to the label and produced her first recording, recording at The Church Studio.
-She released an eponymous album, Phoebe Snow, including "San Francisco Bay Blues" and "Poetry Man", in 1974, featuring guest performances by The Persuasions, Zoot Sims, Teddy Wilson, David Bromberg, and Dave Mason.
+She released the eponymous album, Phoebe Snow, including "San Francisco Bay Blues" and "Poetry Man", in 1974, featuring guest performances by The Persuasions, Zoot Sims, Teddy Wilson, David Bromberg, and Dave Mason.

 The album spawned a top five 1975 single on the Billboard Hot 100 with "Poetry Man" and was itself a top-five album in Billboard, for which she received a nomination for the Grammy Award for Best New Artist.
 The cover of Rolling Stone magazine followed, while she performed as the opening act for tours by Jackson Browne and Paul Simon.
 (She provided credited guest vocals backing Simon on the gospel-tinged hit single "Gone at Last" later in 1975—#23 on the Hot 100.)
 The same year, 1975, also brought the first of several appearances as a musical guest on Saturday Night Live, on which Snow performed both solo and in duets with Simon and Linda Ronstadt.
 During the 1975 appearance, she was seven months pregnant with her daughter, Valerie.
 Her backup vocal is heard on Simon's hit song "50 Ways to Leave Your Lover," along with Valerie Simpson and Patti Austin, from 1975.
 Both "Gone at Last" and "50 Ways to Leave Your Lover" appear on Simon's Grammy-winning 1975 album Still Crazy After All These Years.

 Legal battles took place between Snow and Shelter Records.
 Snow ended up signed to Columbia Records.
 Her second album, Second Childhood, appeared in 1976, produced by Phil Ramone.
 It was jazzier and more introspective, and was a RIAA Certified Gold Album for Snow, with the Gold Album awarded on July 9, 1976.
 She moved to a more rock-oriented sound for It Looks Like Snow, released later in 1976 with David Rubinson producing.
 1977 saw Never Letting Go, again with Ramone, while 1978's Against the Grain was helmed by Barry Beckett.
 After that, Snow parted ways with Columbia; she would later say that the stress of her parental obligations compromised her ability to make music effectively.
 In 1979, she toured extensively throughout the US and Canada with noted guitarist Arlen Roth as her lead guitarist and musical director.
 Her January 1979 cover of the Paul McCartney song "Every Night" reached No. 37 in the UK.
 In 1981, Snow, then signed with Mirage Records, released the album Rock Away, but the album disappointed music critic Geoffrey Himes.